ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 Statamic uses those for their Bard editor, which renders complex modules inside tiptap, which can have their own text inputs.

 ### Mixed content
 You can even mix non-editable and editable text.
-That’s great to build complex things, and even use marks like bold and italic inside the editable content.
+That’s great to build complex things, and still use marks like bold and italic inside the editable content.

 **BUT**, if there are other elements with non-editable text in your node view, the cursor can jump there.
-You can improve that with manually adding `contenteditable` attributes to the specific parts of your node view.
+You can improve that with manually adding `contenteditable="false"` to the specific parts of your node view.

 ```html
 <div class="Prosemirror" contenteditable="true">